gridbugs/gridbugs.org/_posts/2020-06-20-roguelike-tutorial2020-part2.md

 }
 {% endpygments %}

 The `Layers` type represents which entities are on which layer.
-There will be one `Layers` value for each cell of the grid representing the world.
+A `SpatialTable` will contain one `Layers` for each cell in its grid.
-The `Layer` type lets you refer to layers at runtime.
+The `Layer` type lets you refer to layers dynamically, for example when inserting an enity into a `SpatialTable` at a specified coordinate and layer.

 After the macro invocation, create type aliases to make it convenient to work with `SpatialTable` for our specified set of layers.
 The `Location` type is a `Coord` plus a `Layer`.